deepakgonda/sails-hook-kue-based-jobs/README.md

    if( !err ) console.log( job.id );
 });
 ```

+You can ensure uniqueness of a job by using the `unique` method.
+See https://github.com/lykmapipo/kue-unique for further informations about job uniqueness.

 ### Config Options and their description
 When you install this hook in your sails project, it first start it detects if configuration file is present in your sails config directory or not, if not, then it will create config file with default options, which can be edited later.
 Options are: